APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 ## About This Exercise

 In this exercise, we will:
-- Create and configure an ATP instance to hold the JCS (WebLogic) configuration (Optional)
+- Learn how to create and configure an ATP instance to hold the JCS (WebLogic) configuration (Optional)
+- Learn how to configure secure connectivity and data access to ATP
-- Create and configure a JCS (WebLogic) instance to host the JET UI frontend
+- Learn how to create and configure a JCS (WebLogic) instance to host the JET UI frontend
-- Create and configure a Developer Cloud Service (DevCS) Build VM to build yo application
+- Learn how to create and configure a Developer Cloud Service (DevCS) Build VM to build your application

-## Provision an Autonomous Transaction Processing Database (ATP)
+## Provision an Autonomous Transaction Processing (ATP) Database

-**This step is Optional**
+### This section is optional

 **You will be advised by you instructor**

+**Go to "Step 4: Configure Secure Connectivity and Data Access to ATP", if ATP is already provisioned for you by your instructor**

 Due to the resource constrain, the instructor may have already created one for you.
 It also make sense that a single ATP instance should be shared by all lab participants, hence there is no need to create separate instances.
 The following steps are for your reference and you may dive into an existing instance to explore its configuration and administration tools.

-### **STEP 1**: Sign Into Your OCI Console
+### **STEP 1**: Sign Into Oracle Cloud Infrastructure Console

 - Please refer to the Cloud Account that has been provided by your administrator.